You Should Be Sad: Music video

 A music video for the song was released alongside the track on January 10, 2020.
 The video was directed by Colin Tilley.
 The video depicts Halsey going to "an underground country western nightclub, where a lot of beautiful people are line-dancin".
-The video makes references to several artists such as Lady Gaga, Shania Twain, Carrie Underwood and Christina Aguilera.
+The video makes references to several artists such as Lady Gaga, Shania Twain, Carrie Underwood and Christina Aguilera (notably, her "Dirrty" video).

 Critical reception

 Upon release, the video received mixed reviews.
-Tom Breiham of Stereogum called the video "completely ridiculous" though he praised the homage to Shania Twain's "That Don't Impress Me Much".
+Tom Breihan of Stereogum called the video "completely ridiculous" though he praised the homage to Shania Twain's "That Don't Impress Me Much".
 Stephen Daw of Billboard was more positive in his review, praising the pop culture references to Twain and Lady Gaga's American Horror Story: Hotel character, The Countess.
-In an interview with Billboard on the red carpet of the 62nd Annual Grammy Awards, Shania Twain commented on the styles that "channels some of Twain's iconic fashion looks", stating that it made her "warm and fuzzy" and felt "flattered", in addition to being "excited to know that [she was] on the minds of the young artists coming up who appreciated what [she] was doing at the time".
+In an interview with Billboard on the red carpet of the 62nd Annual Grammy Awards, Shania Twain commented on the styles that "channels some of Twain's iconic fashion looks", stating that it made her "warm and fuzzy" and felt "flattered", in addition to being "excited to know that they were on the minds of the young artists coming up who appreciated what they were doing at the time".